Gopi Warrier

 Gopi Warrier is a practitioner of Indian Ayurvedic medicine, a playwright, and a poet.

 Life and career

-Gopi Warrier is the son of Govind Parameswara Warrier (G.P.
-Warrier), chairman of Indian National Railways and Principal Secretary to the Government of India.
-His grandfather was M.R.
-Krishna Warrier, a poet in Kerala.
-Warrier studied English Literature in India; he then took an MBA at the London Business School, studying also at the French Business School (Ecole des Hautes Etudes Commerciales) near Paris, and at the New York University Graduate School.

 Ayurvedic Charitable Hospital

 In 2000, Warrier founded The Ayurvedic Charitable Hospital, with 30 beds, in London.
 Warrier criticised the commercial aspect of Ayurveda clinics in Western countries, claiming that they were set up to trick people out of their money.
-In 2006, the hospital received a court order to wind up their activities due to insolvency, and the company was dissolved in 2012.
+In 2006, the hospital received a court order to wind up its activities due to insolvency, and the company was dissolved in 2012.

 Ayurvedic university

 In 2004, Warrier, David McAlpine and Lady Sarah Morritt (trustees of the Ayurvedic Charitable Hospital) founded Mayur, the "Ayurvedic University of Europe", in London; it offers a B.Sc. degree in Ayurveda.

 Ayurvedic restaurant

 Warrier opened an “Ayurvedic restaurant” named Mantra in 2004 in the City of London.
 Rather than diners selecting dishes from a menu, the waiter would assess them and decide what food would be appropriate for them.
 The restaurant abandoned this approach the following year.